7 Steps that Bring Clarity to Channel Sales and Channel Marketing Programs

 Stacking also allows partners to pick and choose which transaction offers the biggest bang for their buck.
 It’s crucial this is clearly communicated on the program documentation, as it discloses whether or not a transaction is exclusive to one program.
 If multiple programs can be added to a single transaction, which of those programs retains the highest discount and vice versa.

 Along with detailing the benefits and opportunities the program creates, channel partners want to know as much information as possible in order to ensure their efforts don’t result in a waste of time.

 7.)
 Requirements When Submitting A Claim

-The final piece of a well-defined channel program is to detail the requirements for when partners submit claims.
+The final piece of well-defined channel sales and channel marketing programs is to detail the requirements for when partners submit claims.
 On top of being one of the most important components of a channel program, this also happens to be the most widely overlooked.